craftercms/docs/source/reference/modules/engine.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setup Engine to Deliver a Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+In order to deliver content, the deployer must be configured to monitor a published repository for one or more projects.
+A delivery engine is multi-tenant and can deliver many projects.
+Each project must be configured or "initialized" such that the deployer monitors a Git repository for published updates.

 """""""""""""""""""""
 Server-based Delivery
 """""""""""""""""""""
 In this section, we will be working in the delivery environment of CrafterCMS and describing how to setup your project for a delivery environment.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Setup Crafter Deployer Target